-When a nonconforming structure is accidentally destroyed or damaged by causes that are not within the control of the owner, the structure may be restored or repaired as long as no new nonconformities are created and that the existing degree of nonconformity is not increased.
+Unless a nonconforming structure loses its nonconforming structure rights pursuant to Sec.
+27-29.30-F.1, the structure may be restored or repaired as long as no new nonconformities are created and that the existing degree of nonconformity is not increased.
 A building permit to reconstruct a destroyed or damaged structure must be obtained within 2 years of the date of occurrence of the damage.